 For a relaxing and rejuvenating time before or after your journey to one of the world’s natural wonders, head to Spenser’s Pub.
 Choose from a wide variety of thirst-quenching beverages and fortifying meals in Spenser’s cozy lounge.
 Named after the artisan of the magnificent bar, the dark wood and rich textures of the room make it a comfortable resting spot.
 A 32-foot wide oil painting titled “The Trip” hangs above the room and depicts the Grand Canyon Railway.
 In the warmer months, the doors are opened to the patio and the fresh mountain air.
 In the cooler months, Spenser’s is the perfect place seek refuge from the weather, and have an adult beverage.
 Or two!
 View menu.

-Spenser’s Pub opens daily at 4:00 pm, and features an eclectic selection of pub fare entrees and appetizers, wine, local brews on tap, and artfully-crafted cocktails.
+Spenser’s Pub opens daily at 4:00 pm and closes at 10:00 pm, and features an eclectic selection of pub fare entrees and appetizers, wine, local brews on tap, and artfully-crafted cocktails.

 On Polar Express dates, Spenser’s opens early at 3:00 pm and stays open later until 11:00 pm.